MGHollander/zsh-dotfiles/docs/LARAVEL-VALET.md

 **Note:** This has been tested with PHP 7.2, 7.3 and 7.4.
 Instructions might be different for other PHP versions.

+**Note:** xdebug 3 uses a different port by default. `9003` instead of `9000`.
+See <https://xdebug.org/docs/upgrade_guide> for more about the xdebug differences between version 2 and 3.

 ### Configure PHPStorm

 Next step is to configure PHPStorm.
 Open PHPStorm and open the preference panel.
 Go to `Languages & Frameworks > PHP > Debug > DBGp Proxy` and set IDE key to `PHPSTORM`.
-Next, set Port to `9000`.
+Next, set Port to `9000` or `9003` (depending on your xdebug version and configuration).

-After that, go to `Languages & Frameworks > PHP > Debug` and set Xdebug port to `9000`, check Can accept external connections and clear the two Force break at first line… checkboxes.
+After that, go to `Languages & Frameworks > PHP > Debug` and set Xdebug port to `9000` or `9003` (depending on your xdebug version and configuration), check Can accept external connections and clear the two Force break at first line… checkboxes.

 Now, you can save the settings and click Start listening for PHP Debug Connections and your debugger should be up and running.